Updated on October 4th, 2022

 Pinterest with Ell: This course is taught by Ell who is the founder of Boss Girl Bloggers.
-The course is $48.75 and teaches you how to set up a Pinterest account, use Tailwind, make affiliate sales, and grow blog traffic.
+The course is $48.75 and teaches you how to set up a Pinterest account, find keywords, use Tailwind, make affiliate sales, and grow blog traffic.

 The Blogger’s Survival Guide by Nic’s Healthy Life: In The Blogger’s Survival Guide, Nicola shares tips and advice she learned over 12 years of blogging.
 The guide is £7.99 and it includes how to create the right mindset, produce great content, get your blog noticed, monetize your blog, overcome challenges, and come back from a blogging slump.